- Sphere Engine overview

 Stage scripts

 Note: Instead of bash script you can provide a stage as a shell command.
-This is especially useful for simple
+This is especially useful for simple stages

 for the evaluation stage).